Negative Group Delay Filters -

 NGD designs, trade-offs and optimization

-Time-domain NGD trade-offs are:
+Time-domain NGD trade-offs include:

 - Amplitude of transients associated with turn-on and turn-off (tail) parts of the pulse